sepal-contrib/gfc_wrapper_python/doc/select_aoi.md

  The drawing tool on the map allows you to draw shapes (rectangles, polygons and circle)

  > :warning: Multiple geometries could lead to various bug or crash.
-If needed please consider running your analysis in two steps
+If needed, please consider running your analysis in two steps

 After validating your shape, the map will zoom on the AOI you've validated and will create an aoi_[filename] asset on your GEE account.
 It will be available for other projects.